Charles W. White: Artistic practice

-White moved to New Orleans in 1941 to teach at Dillard University.
+In 1941, White moved to New Orleans to teach at Dillard University.
 That same year, he married sculptor and printmaker Elizabeth Catlett, who also taught at Dillard.
-He served in the US Army during WWII, but was discharged when he contracted tuberculosis.
-In 1942, White and Catlett moved to New York City.
-While in New York City, White learned lithography and etching techniques at the Arts Student League, taking direction from renowned artist Harry Sternberg, who encouraged him to move beyond “stylization to individuation in his figures.”
-It was here that White honed his technical skills and developed a more deepened vision of black society.
+In 1942, White received the Julius Rosenwald Fellowship, and it was possible for him and Catlett to move to New York City where he joined other influential African American artists and intellectuals, such as Jacob Lawrence, Langston Hughes, Richard Wright, and W. E. B. DuBois.
+He also began studies at the Arts Student League, where he learned lithography and etching techniques, taking direction from renowned artist Harry Sternberg, who encouraged him to move beyond “stylization to individuation in his figures.”
+There, White honed his technical skills and developed a deeper vision of Black society.